dcbianchi/dcbianchi/README.md

 👋 Hello world, I’m @dcbianchi<br>
 👀 I’m interested in coding, coffee and Swordplay(softcombat)<br>
-🌱 I’m currently learning JavaScript | PHP | PYTHON <br>
+👨‍🏫 I know that i stayed long time no coding, but i finished a Licenciatura in History, now I'm a Teacher too ^^) 🌱 I’m currently learning JavaScript | PHP | PYTHON <br>
 📫 How to reach me: